calaldees/teacherEducation/teacherEducation/_sessions.md

         * activating learners as instructional resources for one another
     * [[pairProgramming]], [[code-review]], [[version_control]]
 * Mentor
+    * OneNote
+        * Discuss where do many of the subject misconceptions originate?
+How can you anticipate them?
+        * How are misconceptions used positively in learning in subject department?
+What effective strategies are being used?
+    * Guidance
         * How does the department use AfL to inform practice and curriculum development, how is it evident in planning?
 What is good practice?
         * How does AfL inform the structure of learning in lessons?
             *
         * How does the department:
             * use feedback?
                 * #6/h-Assessment-LearnHow-feedback_appropriate_for_learner
             * use self assessment?
                 * #6/n-Assessment-LearnHow-feedback_self
             * use peer assessment?
                 * Task: find an example of how this has been scaffolded
                 * #6/n-Assessment-LearnHow-feedback_peer
         * How is homework used to inform AfL?
             * Task: Find an example for each keystage of How homework is linked to the main class learning.
 Is this effective? #4/11-Classroom-LearnThat-homework_linked

 SPR1 Open Monday 27th November